thebugbounter/XERXES/README.md

 - Change Directory to the xerxes-II `$ cd XERXES`

 ### FILE PERMISSSION
-*Note: WITHOUT GIVING PRIVILEGES IT WILL NOT WORK* <br>
+*Note: WITHOUT GIVING PRIVILEGES IT WILL NOT WORK !!* <br>
-This command will give executeable permission to the file - `chmod +x xerxes`
+This command will give executable permission to the file - `chmod +x xerxes`

 ### START THE ATTACK
 `$./xerxes site's 'IP address' and 'PortNo.'`<BR>